 How is this achieved?

-An automated DNase I workflow has been optimized to dramatically reduce and even eliminate these aspects, this, in turn, has allowed sample processing to rise exponentially whilst reducing the overall time of sample processing:
+Automated differential digestion analysis of sperm cells utilizing DNase I workflow has been optimized to dramatically reduce and even eliminate these aspects.
+This, in turn, has allowed sample processing to rise exponentially whilst reducing the overall time of sample processing:

 8 hours from start to finish